opendocsg/slw-judgments-backfill/2016_SGHC_136/report.md

 the new questions were not suggested by SSSgt Tay but came from the accused himself.

 55     As for SSSgt Tay’s statement to the accused that he could be released on station bail if the investigation was completed, I was of the view that this statement did not objectively constitute an inducement, threat or promise.
-In _Chai Chien Wei Kelvin v Public Prosecutor_ [1998] 3 SLR(R) 619, the Court of Appeal was of the view that a call to cooperate was not a threat or inducement (at [55]).
+In _Chai Chien Wei Kelvin v Public Prosecutor_ <span class="citation">[1998] 3 SLR(R) 619</span>, the Court of Appeal was of the view that a call to cooperate was not a threat or inducement (at [55]).
 Furthermore, I was of the view that SSSgt Tay’s statement did not operate on the mind of the accused to cause him to make the amendments so as to gain an advantage for the purpose of s 258(3) of the CPC.
 Indeed, the accused did not suggest that that statement alone had caused him to make the amendments.

 56     As for the 21 May Statement, I did not accept the accused’s evidence that SSSgt Tay had repeated some of the inducements, threats or promises made on 7 May 2012 for similar reasons.